colinmollenhour/haproxy-service/README.md

 You can either run this container directly by mounting a template file at /etc/haproxy.cfg.tpl or by copying and baking the template file in using a new Dockerfile.
 Either way it requires an environment variable `SERVICE_HOSTNAME` which is the DNS name to resolve when updating the template.
+Multiple DNS hostnames may be specified separated by commas.

 #### Logging